IVIyg0t/ngrx-generator/README.md

 # ngrx-action-generator README

+This Project will serve as a VSCOde Plugin to generate NGRX code.

 This is the README for your extension "ngrx-action-generator".
 After writing up a brief description, we recommend including the following sections.

 ## Features